 » Contact Michael at firstname.lastname@example.org or 215-868-6393.

-Elizabeth recognizes that people come to therapy looking for information and resources to help them, especially when struggling to create new patterns in their relationships or working to overcome experiences of grief and trauma.
-IFS is helpful because it recognizes and respects the complexity of each person’s inner world.
-By listening deeply to all parts of self, we can have greater ease in our lives, greater compassion for ourselves, and less distress and reactivity.
+Elizabeth is a Certified IFS Therapist and a Lead Trainer in IFS-Informed EMDR Therapy through Syzygy Institute.
+She is passionate about IFS and its ability to help people make sense to themselves and connect with their own innate reservoir of healing.
+IFS recognizes and respects the complexity of each person’s inner world.
+By listening deeply to all parts within us, we can have greater ease in our lives, greater compassion for ourselves, and less distress and reactivity.

 » Learn more at www.elizabethvenart.com/emdr